-FACTS/RENWEB AND SCHOOLOGY: RenWeb, the school information system (SIS), is the official depository and source for grades, attendance records, disciplinary records, and class schedules.
-Schoology is a learning management system (LMS) used to deliver course content such as homework, lesson plans, and quizzes to students.
-Teachers are required to post lesson plans for the upcoming week on Schoology by Sunday at 8:00 p.m.
+FACTS AND CANVAS: FACTS, the school information system (SIS), is the official depository and source for attendance records, disciplinary records, class schedules, report cards, and transcripts.
+Canvas is a learning management system (LMS) used to deliver course content such as homework, lesson plans, and quizzes to students, and is the official depository and source for grades.
+Teachers are required to post lesson plans for the upcoming week on Canvas by Sunday at 8:00 p.m.